crake7/TrojanC2/README.md

 This enables to load each module in the same fashion, but also allows you to customize the configuration files to pass different arguments to the modules.

-<h6 align="center"> Tip: To assess your modules, push them to GitHub and enable them in a configuration file fror your local testing version of the Trojan.</h6>
+<h6> Tip: To assess your modules, push them to GitHub and enable them in a configuration file fror your local testing version of the Trojan.</h6>

 ## Config